Mohammed-Elshabrawy/islami/README.md

 - **Azkar & Duas**: Categorized Azkar (Morning, Evening, Sleeping, etc.) with detailed views.
 - **Hadith**: Access to a collection of Hadiths.
 - **Sebha**: Digital tasbih for dhikr.
+- **Qibla Finder**:
+    - Real-time compass to find the Qibla direction.
+    - **Visual Feedback**: The needle and border turn green when correctly aligned.
+    - **Haptic Feedback**: The device vibrates upon successful alignment.
+    - **Calibration Support**: Detection of unreliable sensor states with a guiding calibration GIF.
 - **Modern UI/UX**:
     - Responsive design for different screen sizes.
     - **Skeleton Loading**: Smooth shimmer effects instead of traditional loaders for a better user experience.